Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

   Minia/airiona says something in anger in reference to Eclipse being built on cooperation

   Max: No she's right.
 If I can't figure out a way to bet you on my own I shouldn't be out there.
 You said so your self

+- Max finaly beats Airiona and is allowed to fight.

+- Max starts his firtst match

+  Other teams have now mimicked Max's team adding citizens of their own to the team.
+This is much to the surprise of Max and his team.
+This forces Max to move back into his support role or risk losing his match.
+Commentators talk about how Max has changed the way the Sport is fought

-After Max wins his first match more citizens have become insprired that they too can have equal power to that of cybervators
+After Max wins his first match more citizens have become insprired that they too can have equal power to that of cybervators.
+Many citizen no longer consider Cyber.Beast mining as just a game and has begun to take is seriously.

+on the brink of winning a match with no hope of the other team coming back, Max stops putting forth any effort in the match.

+The crowd starts to boo

+He is scolded what's your problem, Max.
+You think just because we won that you can just throw in the towel.

+This isn't just about you (your entertainment) Max.
+Look over there, there are 10,000 people watching they paid for our best look over there does it look like they gave up.
+We owe to them to give our best effort because if it were you will want the same

+[Flashback] to Max fighting Airiona/Aarock and despite having no chance of winning he still pushes forward using it as an opportunity to learn and grow.
+Which he did s commend for as he is not like normal citizens that quit when it is no longer fun

+[Flashforward] Airiona: cut him some slack.
+He didn't grow up in this world like you and I

 Spike calls Max to the cave again to show him more items or information that he discovered

 During the tournament Max and Spike learn that the tournament is influenced by quatum mechanics rather than gems

-Afterwards Spike can nologer restrain his self and releases the information to the public
+Afterwards Spike can no loger restrain his self and releases the information to the public

-Airiona is traded to Max's team

 The cyvolters have revealed their selves and has been causing trouble with the new tech that Max created